Julie Marie Wade

-Julie Marie Wade is the author of 12 volumes of poetry and prose, including the newly released lyric essay collection, Just an Ordinary Woman Breathing (The Ohio State University Press, 2020) and the limited-edition, hybrid-forms chapbook, P*R*I*D*E (Vermont College of Fine Arts, 2020), which won the inaugural Hunger Mountain Chapbook Prize.
+Julie Marie Wade is the author of 13 volumes of poetry, prose, and hybrid forms, including the newly released poetry collection, Skirted (The Word Works, 2021), the book-length lyric essay, Just an Ordinary Woman Breathing (The Ohio State University Press, 2020) and the limited-edition, hybrid-forms chapbook, P*R*I*D*E (Vermont College of Fine Arts, 2020), which won the inaugural Hunger Mountain Chapbook Prize.
 A recipient of the Lambda Literary Award for Lesbian Memoir and grants from the Kentucky Arts Council and the Barbara Deming Memorial Fund, she teaches in the creative writing program at Florida International University and reviews regularly for Lambda Literary Review and The Rumpus.
 Julie is married to Angie Griffin and lives in Dania Beach.

 New in October 2023!

 A personal lyrical essay collection by a winner of the Lambda Literary Award for Lesbian Memoir.

 “I am a butterfly at half-mast.
 Muscles coiled like springs.
 I have not unwound yet,” writes Julie Marie Wade in Otherwise.
 In this series of intimate, braided essays written throughout her 30s, Wade traces her own unwinding and becoming through probing lyricism.
 As a daughter, lover, lesbian, and writer, she invites readers on a journey of self-discovery framed by memory, literature, and popular culture.
 Touching and tender, empathic and insightful, Otherwise revels in its author’s self-acceptance at the threshold of mid-life.